Daniel-Wittgenstein/inkutils/readme.md

   in 30% of cases, x will be assigned either "swamp", "high mountains" or "marshland" (at random) etc.

   The numbers must be integers and must add up to exactly 100%, otherwise you will get an ink error.

+  Note: bucket_random can only return random strings, not numbers